 You didn't cause the eating disorder.
 It could have happened to anyone -- in any family.
 Don't blame yourself.
 Also don't blame your loved one.
-She didn't ask to have an eating disorder.
-Just show that you understand what she's going through, and let her know you'll be there to help her get well.
+They didn't ask to have an eating disorder.
+Just show that you understand what they are going through, and let them know you'll be there to help them get well.

 Have an Open Mind

 It can be hard to understand why your loved one binges.
 You might feel anger about the behavior, or frustration that you can't stop it.
 Know that the person already feels a lot of guilt or shame.
 Don't add to those negative feelings.
 Try to stay calm.
 Listen with an open mind.
 Ask what you can do to help.
-Be compassionate, and do your best to understand how he or she is feeling.
+Be compassionate, and do your best to understand how they are feeling.

 Be an Active Part of Treatment

 If your child is in recovery, you'll likely go along to doctor's visits.
 You can also offer to go if the person is your partner or friend.
 In between appointments, stay in touch with doctors, dietitians, and other members of the team to make sure treatment is going as planned.
 Encourage the person to go to every therapy session, take all medicine as directed, and follow the doctor's advice.
 Go to family support group and therapy meetings.
 When you are involved in treatment, you increase the chance that the person will succeed.